staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

-  following: Multivariate Regression, Logistic Regression, Support Vector Machines, Bagging, Boosting, Decision Trees, Lifetime analysis, common clustering algorithms, Optimization, Stochastic Processes.
+  following: Multivariate Regression, Logistic Regression, Support Vector Machines, Bagging, Boosting, Decision Trees, Lifetime analysis, common clustering algorithms, Optimization, Stochastic Processes, Hidden Markov Models.

-* Statistical analysis tools such as Scipy, R, SAS, Matlab and/or Weka.
+* Statistical analysis tools such as Scipy, R,  Matlab and/or Weka.

-* Data Mining Distributed databases and query languages and/or general map reduce computing : Hadoop, Spark, etc
+* Data Mining Distributed databases and query languages and/or general map reduce computing : Hadoop, Spark etc.

-* Information retrieval
+* Information retrieval.

+* Good programming skills.

 * Exceptional interpersonal and communication skills, including the ability to describe the logic and implications of a complex model to all types of business partners.

-* Experience interacting with cross functional teams
+* Experience interacting with cross functional teams.

 * Above average capabilities with SQL is a plus.

-* Experience in eCommerce (Retail or Marketplaces) is a plus
+* Experience in eCommerce (Retail or Marketplaces) is a plus.

 * Experience functioning independently while providing regular updates, identifying challenges, and escalating via management chain in order to achieve the set goals.

+* Contribution to open source projects is a plus.

 ### Personal Attributes